-First, regardless of whether you are buying an empty lot or a house that is already built, it's important to look at the Chi quality of the land itself.
+First, regardless of whether you are buying an empty lot or a house that is already built, it's important to look at the chi quality of the land itself.
 Does the building site and the surrounding area look and feel vibrant?
 Is the vegetation lush and full of life?
-Land that is dry with hardly any vegetation thriving on it is a sign of low or inhibited chi.
+Land that is dry and lacking in vegetation is a sign of low or inhibited chi.
 If considering a building site that is part of a development that is underway, as about the landscaping plans for the area.

-The best feng shui positioning is when the house has slightly raised land behind it or is slightly higher as compared to the land in front of the house.
-This will resemble the classical feng shui land positioning of the Turtle - one of the celestial Feng Shui Animals - as protection and good backing for the house.
+The best feng shui positioning is when the land behind the house (the backyard or neighboring property) is slightly higher than the area in front of the house.
+This symbolizes the classical feng shui land positioning of the turtle—one of the celestial feng shui animals—offering protection and good backing for the house.

-The worst feng shui is to have sloping land behind the house or land that is on a lower level than the front of the house.
+The worst feng shui is to have sloping land behind the house or a backyard that is lower than the front yard.

 - Front of the house: This space, known as the phoenix—should be open space that allows good chi to gather and nourish the house.

-- Right side of the house: The Dragon - slightly higher that the left side to allow for good support and prosperity.
+- Right side of the house: This dragon space should be slightly higher than the left side to allow good support and prosperity.

-- Left side of the house: The Tiger - slightly lower as compared to the right side.
+- Left side of the house: This tiger space should be slightly lower than the right side of the house.

-If the land is flat on both sides, this is not considered bad feng shui.
-However, often a better feng shui arrangement can be created by the design features of the house.
-For example, the chimney on the right side of the house will make the right side higher.
+A building site that is flat on both sides is not considered bad feng shui, but a better feng shui arrangement can be created by the manipulating the design of the house.
+For example, the chimney positioned on the right side of the house will make the right side higher.
 Landscaping can certainly create good feng shui, and in this case, a tall vibrant tree, or several trees on the right side of the house will create the same feng shui effect.

 Shape of the Land

-As for the shape of the land, a natural shape resembling square or rectangular is considered the best feng shui.
+As for the shape of the building site, a natural square or rectangular shape is considered the best feng shui.
 These shapes allow for a harmonious gathering and accumulation of energies.
-The worst feng shui shapes are the triangular or lot shapes that have missing or cut corners.
+The worst feng shui shapes are triangular building sites or lots that have missing or deformed corners.

-It is also best when you have more land in the back of the house as compared to the front.
-In classical feng shui, this is considered auspicious as it allows the energy of wealth to accumulate.
+It is also best when the backyard or land behind the house is more spacious than the front yard.
+In classical feng shui, this is considered auspicious, as it allows the energy of wealth to accumulate at the front entry.

-A body of water in front of the house, though, such as a lake, a river or a well-taken care of pond, is excellent feng shui.
+- A body of water in front of the house—such as a lake, river, or well-kept pond—is considered excellent feng shui.